5 Worst Legal Policy Failures of Fortune 500s and The Takeaway

 From the business viewpoint, Evernote’s idea to utilize their users’ private content for machine learning purposes was actually pretty smart.
 If it wasn’t so outrageous in terms of consumer rights, this strategy would earn them thorough insight into their users’ needs and help them improve customer experience.

-Still, such a change was unacceptable from the customer’s viewpoint, and Evernote’s CEO was compelled to address the users and promise them complete privacy of their personal content.
+Still, such a change was unacceptable from the customer’s viewpoint, and Evernote’s CEO was compelled to address the users and promise them to complete the privacy of their personal content.
 The new policy lasted for no longer than two days before it was made compliant with the app’s initial data protection law.

 One of the companies that made a profit from its competitor’s legal policy fail was Pheed, a teen-driven social network that provides an interesting, but a little-known alternative to Facebook, Twitter, and Instagram.
 When Instagram made its first major mistake in 2012, Pheed was there waiting and ready.